J-Cake/UI.js/README.md

 3. `closeDialog`: boolean, states whether the dialog closes when clicked.

-4. `submitsForm`: boolean, states wheter the dialog is resolved when clicked.
+4. `submitsForm`: boolean, states whether the dialog is resolved when clicked.

 > __Note:__ the `callback` parameter can be a string of either `ok` or `cancel`.
 These are button presets that act as ok and cancel behaviours.